michalurbanski/bkgames/README.md

 # Unit tests

-To run unit tests execute:
+To run unit tests, in the root folder, execute:

 ```
 python -m unittest